act-rules/act-rules.github.io/_rules/error-field-is-not-identified-using-color-only-i3z4v8.md

 #### Passed Example 2

-The phone number `input` value doesn't match the `type` value.
-Its visual error indicator (the first couple of `label` and `input` elements) conveyed the presence of an error through its CSS properties:
+The "phone number" `input` value doesn't match the `type` value.
+Its visual error indicator (the first couple of `label` and `input` elements) conveys the presence of an error through its CSS properties:
-- font-weight: bold AND;
+- `font-weight: bold`; and
-- border-width: 3px.
+- `border-width: 3px`.

 ```html
 <label for="phone_number" style="color:#dd0000; font-weight:bold">Phone number</label>